 - Achieve rates over $7/SF above the proforma

-- Lease up the building in its entirety prior to completion of the shell
+- Lease up the building in its entirety prior to the completion of the shell

 AQUILA’s success at 801 Barton Springs was a boom for the area, solidifying the location as a viable office submarket.
 As a result, many other developers expedited plans to build additional office opportunities nearby.